 Trezor also has extra applications and features.
-The Trezor password manager applies the high level of encryption of the Trezor device to managing passwords so that passwords are protected.
-Overall, hardware wallets such as Trezor and Ledger Nano S are the best option for users who are taking their security seriously.
-They require an initial investment but when users hold a significant amount of cryptocurrencies, it is worth securing them.
+The Trezor password manager applies the high level of encryption of the Trezor device to manage passwords so they are protected.
+Overall, hardware wallets such as Trezor and Ledger Nano S are the best option for users who take their security seriously.
+They require an initial investment but when users hold a significant amount of cryptocurrencies, it’s worth securing them.

 Trezor has two different models.
 The initial Trezor Model One was the device released in 2014.
 In 2017, Trezor released the Model T. The key difference with the newer model is that it has a colour touchscreen and no buttons.

 Mycelium is a highly regarded mobile wallet which focuses solely on Bitcoin.
 Users can use it to secure, send, and receive Bitcoin easily through their phone as is the case with most wallets.
 Users can easily send and receive transactions and also generate a QR code to receive transactions.
 The private key is stored by Mycelium but advanced encryption is applied making it accessible to only the wallet user.

 The high level of security along with potential integrations is what makes Mycelium stand above competitors.
 The wallet is hierarchical deterministic which enables users of the wallet to generate multiple public and private key pairs.